How to Get Through the Holidays Alone

 Although it’s a hard time, Carlin Barnes, MD, and Marketa Wills, MD, coauthors of Understanding Mental

-Illness: A Comprehensive Guide to Mental Health Disorders for Family and Friends
+Illness: A Comprehensive Guide to Mental Health Disorders for Family and Friends, agree that making

 space for our emotions helps us over time.
 The hope is that through acknowledgment and validation—and a plan—we